 In this article we’ll be looking at digital distribution (like us) for the independent artist (like you).

-A few clicks of a button and a small subscription fee will distribute your songs GLOBALLY.
+A few clicks of a button and a small subscription fee will distribute your songs GLOBALLY and start selling in digital stores.
 Provide us with your music, artwork and all the deets of the release (we call it metadata) and we will assign codes to your music (ISRC and UPC), make sure everything is up to scratch by the stores’ guidelines and then send it off to our partner stores.
 As soon as people start hitting play on your music, we’ll give you daily stats to track in your artist account.

 The best part?
 You earn royalties every time your track is streamed or downloaded and at Spinnup, we pay artists 100% of their royalties in monthly sales reports, which you can withdraw at any time via PayPal.